krasimir/react-in-patterns/book/chapter-9/README.md

 </Provider>
 ```

 We usually have a single place in our app where we use it.
-It is the very top composition bit.

-(2) `connect` function - it is a function that does the subscription to updates in the store and re-renders our component.
-It implements a [higher-order component](https://github.com/krasimir/react-in-patterns/tree/master/patterns/composition#higher-order-component).
+(2) `connect` function - it is a function that does the subscribing for updates in the store and re-renders our component.
+It implements a [higher-order component](https://github.com/krasimir/react-in-patterns/blob/master/book/chapter-4/README.md#higher-order-component).
 Here is its signature:

 ```
 connect(